 Cleaning the triaxial nozzle

-- Note: be careful not to bend the inlets if the nozzle is assembled too tightly.
-If the inlets are too difficult to loosen, please contact [email protected].
+- Note: be careful not to apply force to the inlets, this can cause the stem to disconnect.
+If the nozzle is too difficult to loosen, please contact [email protected].

 - Soak in water for 10-15 minutes or overnight.